 Dr. Delphis Richardson always had the right answer.
 He never cut me short on an office visit no matter how many and varied or repetitive questions I asked.
 He was the one who sent us for an MRI immediately when I brought James in for a persistent head tilt at 9 months old, after two previous doctors had patronized this new mother and sent us home with Motrin for a stiff neck.
 He is the first reason James is here today.
 It was a tearful visit this summer when we had our last appointment with Doctor Richardson.
 He retired in July, 2017.

 Dr. Peter Sun, we were told in the beginning, has performed so many miracles in the O.R that we just expect it now.
 James is living proof of that.
 When even St. Jude threw their hands up, Dr. Sun said he could get at least 90% of the tumor, maybe all of it.
 If you are told that your child’s problem is inoperable, check with Dr. Sun first, then you will know for sure.
 Here’s a great video from Dr. Sun.

 Dr. Michael Graham knows when you’re waiting by the phone for MRI results.
 Compassion and patience inform years of experience.
 You understand that he is on your side.
 If you are faced with an oncology – related decision it’s important to know that all hospitals have access to the same menu of treatment protocols.
-It is not the case that one hospital can give you something that another can’t, it’s more a matter of which treatment doctors believe has the best chance to work.
+It is not the case that one hospital can give you a treatment that another can’t, it’s more a matter of which one doctors believe has the best chance to work.
 Dr. Graham, as well as the International experts at Oakland Children’s hospital, are worth contacting for second opinions no matter where you live.
 You can always have the protocol they recommend carried out closer to home.
 Here’s a video peek of Dr. Graham.